kit-zhou/kit-zhou.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am joining the College of the Holy Cross as an assistant professor in Fall 2025.
+I am an assistant professor at the College of the Holy Cross, Department of Economics and Accounting.
 Previously, I was an assistant professor at Southeastern Louisiana University.
 I earned my bachelor's degree at Vassar College (Economics and Mathematics, Class of 2015) and completed my PhD in Economics at Michigan State University in 2024.

-I'll be teaching ECON 110: Principles of Economics in Fall 2025 and ECON 255: Microeconomics in Spring 2026.

 My main body of research applies two-sided matching theory to the US foster care system and college admissions, among other matching markets.
 My research combines theoretical modeling with empirical analysis, and I am particularly interested in better understanding how to characterize opportunity, equity, and efficiency in these markets.

-Planned upcoming conferences: SEA 2025